Ischigualastia: Paleoecology

-It was a large quadrupedal herbivore, most common at the base of the Ischigualasto Formation.
+Ischigualastia was a large quadrupedal herbivore found in late Carnian-age strata of the Ischigualasto Formation (La Peña, Cancha de Bochas, and earliest Valle de la Luna members).
+It was a relatively common component of the local fauna, although not as abundant as the medium-sized herbivores Hyperodapedon and Exaeretodon.
+It was one of the two dicynodonts which lived in the Ischigualasto Formation, the other being Jachaleria, a close relative which is only found in the youngest layers of the formation.
+The largest carnivores in the formation were the pseudosuchian Saurosuchus and the common predatory dinosaur Herrerasaurus.

-It was a common member of the local fauna, although not as abundant as the medium-sized herbivores Hyperodapedon and Exaeretodon.
-It was one of the two dicynodont that lived in the Ischigualasto Formation (the other being Jachaleria).
-The only danger to such a huge animal was the almost equally large carnivorous pseudosuchian Saurosuchus and perhaps the predatory dinosaur Herrerasaurus, which shared the same environment.
-Along with its relative Placerias, it was the second largest dicynodont after the gigantic Lisowicia.
+Ischigualastia and Placerias were each among the last and largest dicynodonts of the Late Triassic, though they were surpassed in both regards by Lisowicia, a huge late-surviving stahleckeriid from Poland.